 How do pre-orders work with physical packages?

-If you want to include a digital pre-order with a physical package (such as the vinyl or CD version of the album), then you just follow the instructions as above, and in the package editor, make sure include immediate download of album with purchase of this package is checked.
+If you want to include a digital pre-order with a music merch item (such as the vinyl or CD version of the album), then just follow the instructions as above, and in the package editor, choose the corresponding album from the “What album is it?” dropdown.
 We’ll then give fans an instant download of the pre-sale tracks with their physical purchase, and email them a link to download the full album whenever you release it.

 Can I set my pre-order to automatically release at a certain time so that I can just go to sleep?